 I am young, but I relate to the old.
-When my peers seem to live carefree and easy, everything has consequences for me…every bite of food, every attempt to stay out late with friends if I don’t have the next day or two to recover, every uncalculated movement…I have to be so perfect with what goes into my body, with how much sleep I get, with just how much daily work I must do in order to sustain normal tasks.
+When my peers seem to live carefree and easy, everything has consequences for me…every bite of food, every attempt to stay out late with friends if I don’t have days to recover, every uncalculated movement…I have to be so perfect with what goes into my body, with how much sleep I get, with just how much daily work I must do in order to sustain normal tasks.
 I have to be cautious of every surface and every germ because my immune system is simply too weak for this world.
 I have to think about everything.

 I have eyes to see the fullest life, but I can’t taste it.